axelvaldez/radical-companies/_posts/reviews/2022-07-25-the-power-of-the-powerless.markdown

   </li>
   <li id="en02">
    <p class="_list-item">
     According to Havel, the <em>Left</em> or <em>Right</em> labels don&rsquo;t matter all dictatorships are the same.
-The same observation was made by Etienne de la Boetie in 1577 in <em>The Politics of Obedience: The Discourse of Volutary Servitude</em>. &ldquo;&hellip; <em>even millions cling to the tyrant by this cord to which they are tied</em>.&rdquo;.
+The same observation was made by Etienne de la Boetie in 1577 in <em>The Politics of Obedience: The Discourse of Voluntary Servitude</em>. &ldquo;&hellip; <em>even millions cling to the tyrant by this cord to which they are tied</em>.&rdquo;.
     <<a href="https://radicals.world/7cmqB2" target="_blank">&hellip;/radicals.world/7cmqB2</a>>
    </p>
    <p class="_list-item">